 Tips and Tricks

 - Use the freshest ingredients possible.
-This includes fresh herbs, garlic, meat, fresh bread crumbs (if you have the time – I skipped that in this recipe.
-See how to make with fresh breadcrumbs in these Middle Eastern Curried Lamb Meatballs).
+This includes fresh herbs, garlic, ground meat, and fresh bread crumbs (if you have the time).

 - Use different kinds of meat for the best flavor.
 You can use any type of ground meat to make meatballs including ground chicken, ground lamb, ground turkey, or even ground veal.
 Since this recipe calls for three pounds of ground meat, I chose to use a mix,